Skip to main content

 API Requests

 Every request must specify an API key via a request header.
-Furthermore, the API key must be specified in the URL.
+Furthermore, the API version must be specified in the URL.
 The API will return 404 (rather than a 403) in response to a request with a missing or incorrect API key in order to prevent leaking the existence of resources to unauthorized users.

 X-Cisco-Meraki-API-Key: <secret key>